53rd District Court in Howell and Brighton

 • Analytical Skills: Our defense attorneys have the ability to analyze vast amounts of information, discern important details, and anticipate potential arguments or issues.

-• Strong Communication Skills: The ability to articulate a position clearly and persuasively, both in writing and verbally, is vital.
+• Strong Communication Skills: It is vital to articulate a position clearly and persuasively, both in writing and verbally.
 This includes being an effective negotiator and a compelling speaker in court.
-Prosecutors and judges in Livingston County respect our ability to compellingly negotiate on behalf of our clients, and they know we do whatever it takes to win!
+Prosecutors and judges in Livingston County respect our ability to negotiate compellingly on behalf of our clients, and they know we do whatever it takes to win!

 • Client Advocacy: You can expect an unwavering commitment to our client’s best interests, ensuring their rights are protected and upheld throughout the legal process.
 Unlike some other lawyers in Livingston County, we will never sell you out on the fictional pretext of getting a favor from a friendly prosecutor or judge.